birgerosterberg/riddleme/README.md

 ---

-## Inspiration, tutorials and content from:
+## Credits, inspiration, tutorials and content from:

 - https://realpython.com/python-quiz-application/ - Much inspiration gathered from this source.
 - https://medium.com/@rahulmallah785671/creating-an-engaging-quiz-game-with-python-a-step-by-step-guide-ea11bd76f159 - the idea of list with dictionary comes from here.